 Avoid communication and thoughts that leads to misunderstandings, assumptions and wrong judgements.
 Call people to get clear with them.
 Stop assuming.
 Listen to get clarity.
 Avoid telling somebody what to do.
 Ask them what they think.
 Cooperate and show concern.

 A way to get over the problem with “assuming things about each other or situations”, is that we can train ourselves to be more open, present and clear in our mind, not always knowing what to say immediately, without using a bit reflections or questions to rule out misunderstandings or wrongly made assumptions.
-Being a bit more careful about conclusions and assumptions may give us more clarity to work, and lead us to more concrete, effective communication skills based on trust and mutual respect.
+Being a bit more careful about conclusions and assumptions may give us more clarity to work, and lead us to more concrete, effective communication skills based on trust and getting the real picture of what is going on.

 Avoiding misunderstanding means you have to stop making conclusions and assumptions and use more dialogue with the people around you.
 Look them in the eye and show real concern for what they are saying and their feelings.
 Sometimes people just need to be listened to, not go get your advice or critic.
 Being listened to stimulates our inner motivation.